-Despite the fact that many people believe dogecoin was born as a joke, it has blossomed into an incredibly popular cryptocurrency.
-With the likes of Elon Musk regularly hyping it up, dogecoin has the potential to become one of the most exciting coins in the space.
+Despite the fact that many people believe Dogecoin was born as a joke, it has blossomed into an incredibly popular cryptocurrency.
+With the likes of Elon Musk regularly hyping it up, Dogecoin has the potential to become one of the most exciting coins in space.

 But few have actually discovered its true utility and figured out how they can use it to have fun.